-Student Advisors and Teaching Assistants
+Instructors, Student Advisors, and Teaching Associates

 Student advisors, teaching associates, and instructors guide students and provide academic advising as students develop and personalize their study and degree plans.
 They are the first point of contact for helping students successfully complete their programs and resolve issues involving their program of study.
 The University's instructors and staff are expected to answer student inquiries within 24 hours during the work week.
 Weekends and holidays understandably extend response times.

-Student advising requests are supported through Academics@Bottega.edu, Advising@Bottega.edu, and Registrar@Bottega.edu.
+Student advising requests are supported by Academics@Bottega.edu, and Registrar@Bottega.edu.